 This urban fantasy is a hardcover edition that was published by ROC Hardcover on August 5, 2008 and has 344 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Mean Streets, Greywalker, Poltergeist, Vanished, Labyrinth, Downpour, Seawitch, Possession, Revenant, Indigo
+Other books by this author which I have reviewed include Mean Streets, Greywalker, Poltergeist, Vanished, Labyrinth, Downpour, Seawitch, Possession, Revenant, Indigo

 Third in the Greywalker urban fantasy series about a private investigator, Harper Blaine, who can enter a fold of the universe that infringes between the normal and the paranormal.

 An interesting exploration of homeless and Northwest Indian cultures combined with a tour of the old underground of Seattle.
 Richardson does state that she took liberties with Seattle’s sunken city but if only one quarter of it is accurate…wow!
 Be sure to take the tour if you ever get out to Seattle.
 It sounds fascinating!

 We learn a great deal more about Quinton‘s background and his real name this time as well as where/how he lives.
 That was unexpected.
 Even as Quinton and Harper engage in a little personal exploration.